strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform.md

 </code-block>
 </code-group>

-### Modify settings on DigitalOcean

-SOmething here.

-1. Create a managed database.
+### Create a managed database on DigitalOcean

+Changing the settings on the DigitalOcean App Platform to incorporate a managed database requires creating and attaching the database to an existing Strapi application.
+Additionally, the database environment variables must be removed, as managed databases propagate the connection properties automatically.

+1. Click on the **Create** button from any DigitalOcean page and select *Databases*.
+2. Select a location (it is recommended to be the same as the application location)
+3. Select the PostgreSQL database engine.
+4. Select a database configuration.
+5. Click the **Create a Database Cluster** button.

 2. Attach the managed database to the App.
 3. Delete all database environment variables from the App.
 4. Build and deploy the App.

+### Attach the managed database to an App

+After creating the managed database navigate to the application page and :

+1. Click on the **Create** button and select *Create/Attach Database*.
+2. Select *Previously Created DigitalOcean Database*.
+3. Use the picklist to select the previously created database.
+4. Click **Attach Database**.

+After attaching the database, DigitalOcean will attempt to auto-deploy the application.
+If the deployment is successful a link to the application will be provided at the top of the application page.

 ::: caution
 The environmental variables for the development and managed database are handled differently by DigitalOcean.
 When connected to a managed database DigitalOcean passes the environmental variables automatically.
-If the App build fails due to database connection errors check the `.yaml` file (_App Spec_) to confirm the database settings are set at the top of the file and that there are no database environment variables in the file.
+If the App build fails due to database connection errors check the `.yaml` file (*App Spec* in the DigitalOcean Settings) to confirm the database settings are set at the top of the file and that there are no database environment variables in the file.
 If there are database environment variables, download the file, delete the environment variables and upload the edited file to DigitalOcean.
 :::